SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 - On the next three lines, print the remaining key materials in descending order by quantity
   - If two key materials have the same quantity, print them in alphabetical order
 - On the final several lines, print the junk items in alphabetical order
-  - All materials are printed in format
+  - All materials are printed in the format
   `{material}: {quantity}`
-  - All outputs should be in **lower case** , except the first letter of the legendary
+  - All outputs should be in **lower case**, except the first letter of the legendary

 ## Constraints